Aniqua27/Odoo-17-Development/README.md

 # Odoo-17-Development
 Odoo ERP is a vast platform to work.
-It can be used for may purpose, such as; web developing, employee management, sales management, hr management etc.
+It can be used for many purposes, such as; web development, employee management, sales management, HR management, etc.
 ----
-you can configure using this(for source code user):
+you can configure using this(for source code user): <b>odoo.conf</b> (file name)

 <p><code>[options]